-The SHP’s first mini-symposium was devoted to the SoHP research project: Isotopic Silk Road.
-It is investigating the science, economics, and archaeology of ancient silk, in the Roman and post-Roman world.
+The Isotopic Silk Road Project is investigating the science, economics, and archaeology of ancient silk, in the Roman and post-Roman world.